beksina/neural_network/README.md

-Simple implementation of a neural network.
+Basic implementation of a neural network.